Mauro Fernández (footballer, born 1997)

-Mauro Daniel Fernández Sayes (born 11 August 1997) is a Uruguayan footballer who plays as a defender for Portuguesa in the Venezuelan Primera División.
+Mauro Daniel Fernández Sayes (born 11 August 1997) is a Uruguayan footballer who plays as a centre back for Serie D club Paternò.

 Career

 Juventud de Las Piedras

 Fernández signed for Juventud in July 2018, joining from Montevideo-based Liverpool.
 He made his competitive debut for the club on 20 October 2018, coming on as a 75th-minute substitute for Rodrigo Gómez in a 4–1 victory over Oriental.
 He scored his first goal for the club over two years later, scoring on the opening day of the 2021 season in a 3–1 victory over Villa Teresa.

 Portuguesa

 After a short stint with Villa Española in 2021, Fernández joined Venezuelan Primera División club Portuguesa.
 He made his debut in the club's opening match of the season, a 1–1 draw with Academia Puerto Cabello.
 In June 2022, Fernández scored his maiden goal for the club; the lone goal in a 1–0 victory over Aragua.